P

 Exercise

-As the Plott hound Lab mix has two energetic parents, they, too, have bundles of energy and require significant amounts of exercise.
+As the Plott hound Lab mix has two energetic parents, it, too, has bundles of energy and requires significant amounts of exercise.
 Therefore, owners must ensure their hybrid gets at least an hour of exercise daily to remain healthy.
 It is also an excellent opportunity to bond with their companions.
 Additionally, these dogs love water and, on hot days, would prefer to cool off in the pool or frolic between the waves on the beach.
 But always keep a watchful eye when you are out with your Plott hound mix, as they will follow their noses and are known for roaming.

 Puppies

 These hybrids usually have between five to eight puppies per litter.
 Owners need to be prepared for these mischievous pups, as they are energetic, curious, and extremely naughty!
 As they are a rare breed, it will be tough to find a breeder.
-However, you can always approach a Labrador retriever or Plott hound rescue and enquire if they know where you can get one of these mixes.
+However, you can always approach a Labrador retriever or Plott hound rescue and inquire if they know where you can get one of these mixes.

 Plott Hound Mix and Children

 While the Plott hound Lab mix is friendly, loyal, and affectionate, they are unsuitable for young families because of their size and energy levels.
-As they are medium-large dogs, they can accidentally knock over little ones in excitement, and the child could get injured.
+As they are medium to large dogs, they can accidentally knock over little ones in excitement, and the child could get injured.
 In addition, these hybrids should be the only pet as they have a high prey drive, and no amount of socialization will keep them from chasing smaller animals.

 Plott Hound Mix Cost